-STOCKTON, CA (August 20, 2020) - Warm temperatures are here and when conditions are right, blue-green algae can rapidly build-up or bloom on the surface of reservoirs, rivers, creeks, lagoons, lakes and ponds.
+STOCKTON, CA (July 13, 2021) - Warm temperatures are here, creating conditions for blue-green algae to rapidly build or bloom on the surface of reservoirs, rivers, creeks, lagoons, lakes, and ponds.

-San Joaquin County Public Health and Environmental Health officials, and the state Regional Water Quality Control Board, are urging swimmers, boaters, and recreational water users to avoid contact with blue-green algae (BGA), also known as cyanobacteria.
+San Joaquin County Public Health and Environmental Health officials and the state Regional Water Quality Control Board urge swimmers, boaters, and recreational water users to avoid contact with bluegreen algae (BGA), also known as cyanobacteria.
 The algae blooms may produce toxins that can present a health hazard to humans and animals.
-San Joaquin County Public Health Officer, Dr. Maggie Park advises, "The best way to avoid illness is to exercise caution and observe signage that warns visitors to avoid active algae blooms."
+San Joaquin County Public Health Officer Dr. Maggie Park advises, "To avoid illness, exercise caution and observe signage that warns visitors to avoid active algae blooms."

 The algae blooms can look like green, blue-green, white, or brown foam and scum floating on the water.
-Children are especially vulnerable because they play on the shoreline, drink more water than adults when swimming, and are of a smaller body size.
-Dogs are especially vulnerable to BGA poisoning and many dogs are lost each year because they tend to drink more water and lick algae off their fur.
+Children are especially vulnerable as they play on the shoreline, drink more water than adults when swimming, and are a smaller body size.
+Dogs are also vulnerable to BGA poisoning.
+Many dogs are lost each year as they tend to drink more water and lick algae off their fur.